kraptis/human_detection/README.md

 #Problem Statement:

-Detect the person on images with fashion models, find the best possible bounding box.
+Detect the person in images with fashion models, find the best possible bounding box.

 #Data:

 22 images with fashion models.
-Problems- Not only humans but also part of humans such as legs - Various Scales
+Problems- Not only humans, but alsohuman parts such as legs - Various Scales

 #Methods:

 - Cascade Training, HOGs + SVM one of the basic techniques for human detection.
-Problems: few images, not the whole person in every image.
-It is impossible to train a good detector neither for humans nor for human parts.
-There are pre-trained models for face, upper body and humans,but they are not applicable to these data.
+Problems: few images, occlusions.
+It is impossible to train a good detector for humans nor for human parts.
+There are pre-trained models for face, upper body and humans, but they are not applicable to these data.

 - Convolutional Neural Networks (cNN) can overcome the problems of the cascade training with HOGs, it is